kapetan/osx-mouse/README.md

 });
 ```

 The program will not terminate as long as a mouse listener is active.
 To allow the program to exit, either call `mouse.unref` (works as `unref`/`ref` on a TCP server) or `mouse.destroy(callback)`.
-The destroy callback is called when all the native resources have been handled.
+The destroy callback is called when all the native resources have been disposed.

 The events emitted are: `move`, `left-down`, `left-up`, `left-drag`, `right-up`, `right-down` and `right-drag`.
 For each event the screen coordinates are passed to the handler function.